bk7312/bookmarklets/template/readme_template.md

 ![chromium](https://github.com/bk7312/bookmarklets/assets/14029543/f53a55f2-ecc0-4a68-8231-e85bad099072)

+## Delete element on click

+Deletes an element on click.
+Press the Esc key or right-click to exit, able to undo using Ctrl + Z or Cmd + Z (favorite bookmarklet thus far, fun to play with).

+@delete-element.js

+Deletes an element on click, one time only, no undo.
+Press the Esc key or right-click to cancel.

+@delete-element-one.js

-## Video-related bookmarklets
+## Audio/Video-related bookmarklets

-A collection of video-related bookmarklets, works as long as the website uses video tags.
-Applies to the first video on the website, won't work for videos inside an iframe.
+A collection of audio/video-related bookmarklets, works as long as the website uses audio/video tags.
+Applies to the first audio/video on the website, won't work for audios/videos inside an iframe.

-If you want to apply to a video inside an iframe, use the iframe bookmarklet below to open the video iframe in a new tab, then try the video bookmarklet.
+Note: If you want to apply to a audio/video inside an iframe, use the iframe bookmarklet below to open the audio/video iframe in a new tab, then try the audio/video bookmarklet.

-Note: It should be possible to repurpose these bookmarklets to work with audio content by changing the targeted HTML tag from 'video' to 'audio'.

-#### Video Controller
+#### Audio/Video Controller

-Creates a small video playback controller fixed to the top right side of the screen, click the bookmarklet again to remove.
+Creates a small audio/video playback controller fixed to the top right side of the screen, click the bookmarklet again to remove.
 Note that the controller buttons will be affected by the website's existing CSS.

-Able to change playback speed, restart the video, rewind or fast forward in 10s increments, play/pause, and mute/unmute the video.
+Able to change playback speed, restart the audio/video, rewind or fast forward in 10s increments, play/pause, and mute/unmute the audio/video.
+The video controller is my most used bookmarklet when watching videos.

-Note: Due to the use of innerHTML, this bookmarklet will not work on sites that require [TrustedHTML](https://developer.mozilla.org/en-US/docs/Web/API/TrustedHTML) assignment (CSP).
+Note: Due to the use of `innerHTML`, this bookmarklet will not work on sites that require [TrustedHTML](https://developer.mozilla.org/en-US/docs/Web/API/TrustedHTML) assignment (CSP).
 In such cases, use the other bookmarklets below instead.

+Audio:
+@aud-controller.js

+Video:
 @vid-controller.js

-#### Toggles default HTML5 video controls
+#### Toggles default HTML5 audio/video controls

-Toggles the default HTML5 video controls and remove all controlsList attributes.
+Toggles the default HTML5 audio/video controls and remove all `controlsList` attributes.

+Audio:
+@aud-toggle-ctrl.js

+Video:
 @vid-toggle-ctrl.js

-#### Change video playback speed
+#### Change audio/video playback speed

-Changes the first video's playback speed, should work with youtube/vimeo and etc, also shows the current playback speed.
+Changes the first audio/video's playback speed, should work with youtube/vimeo and etc, also shows the current playback speed.

+Audio:
+@aud-speed.js

+Video:
 @vid-speed.js

-#### Change all videos playback speed
+#### Change all audios/videos playback speed

-Useful if there are multiple videos in a single page, changes the playback speed for all videos.
+Useful if there are multiple audios/videos in a single page, changes the playback speed for all audios/videos.

+Audio:
+@aud-speed-all.js

+Video:
 @vid-speed-all.js

-#### Play/pause video
+#### Play/pause audio or audio/video

-Able to play/pause the first video, useful if video controls are hidden but recommend to use the video controller bookmarklet instead.
+Able to play/pause the first audio/video, useful if audio/video controls are hidden but recommend to use the audio/video controller bookmarklet instead.

+Audio:
+@aud-play-pause.js

+Video:
 @vid-play-pause.js

-## Audio-related bookmarklets

-A collection of audio-related bookmarklets, works as long as the website uses audio tags.
-Applies to the first audio on the website, won't work for audios inside an iframe.

-If you want to apply to a audio inside an iframe, use the iframe bookmarklet below to open the audio iframe in a new tab, then try the audio bookmarklet.

-Note: Repurposed from the video bookmarklets.

-#### Audio Controller

-Creates a small audio playback controller fixed to the top right side of the screen, click the bookmarklet again to remove.
-Note that the controller buttons will be affected by the website's existing CSS.

-Able to change playback speed, restart the audio, rewind or fast forward in 10s increments, play/pause, and mute/unmute the audio.

-Note: Due to the use of innerHTML, this bookmarklet will not work on sites that require [TrustedHTML](https://developer.mozilla.org/en-US/docs/Web/API/TrustedHTML) assignment (CSP).
-In such cases, use the other bookmarklets below instead.

-@aud-controller.js

-#### Toggles default HTML5 audio controls

-Toggles the default HTML5 audio controls and remove all controlsList attributes.

-@aud-toggle-ctrl.js

-#### Change audio playback speed

-Changes the first audio's playback speed, also shows the current playback speed.

-@aud-speed.js

-#### Change all audios playback speed

-Useful if there are multiple audios in a single page, changes the playback speed for all audios.

-@aud-speed-all.js

-#### Play/pause audio

-Able to play/pause the first audio, useful if audio controls are hidden but recommend to use the audio controller bookmarklet instead.

-@aud-play-pause.js

 ## Check for iframes and show their source URL